 6. Top It Off

 Your tree topper is the final flourish that brings the entire tree together.
-Whether you choose a traditional star or angel, a chic bow, or something more modern, like geometric shapes or metallic accents, the tree topper plays a key role in defining the overall style.
+The top of the Christmas tree plays a key role in defining the overall style, whether you choose a traditional star or angel, a chic bow, or something more modern.
 When selecting a topper, make sure it complements the rest of your tree's decorations.
-For taller trees, consider choosing a larger topper, as it will create a balanced look with the size of the tree.
 If your topper is heavy, you can secure it to the tree with floral wire to ensure that it stays in place.

 Another popular option is to create a DIY tree topper by arranging florals, pinecones, or even other ornaments into a decorative spray.
 This approach allows you to add a personalized touch and can tie in the theme of the rest of your tree’s decor.
 Whether simple or elaborate, the tree topper should feel like the crowning touch to your beautiful creation.